Benefits of Full Body Stretching in Oregon

 Stretching Improves Your Posture

 When you stretch, you lengthen tight muscles that tend to pull parts of your body away from their intended positions.
 It is important to keep your muscles loose, especially in the back and torso.
-This helps to keep your spine in alignment and to relieve backaches and back pain.
-When back pain is alleviated, you tend to have better posture.
+This helps keep your spine in alignment, contributing to better posture and healthier movement patterns.

 Sources